 Austin’s offer was the A30 saloon – this was slightly smaller than the Minor, narrower and 10 in shorter in the wheelbase, but also had a monocoque construction.
 It was the first outing of the 803cc version of the Austin A series engine, something that soon featured in the Minor story.

 In 1952, Morris and Austin merged, to create BMC, led by Leonard Lord, Austin’s strong willed managing director.
 Lord Nuffield became Chairman of BMC.
 The Minor received some development almost immediately, the 803cc A series OHV engine was transplanted into the car, starting with the newer four door version (introduced in October 1950), from the summer of 1952 and known as the Series II.
 How much this improved the car and how much it improved BMC’s manufacturing economies is a moot point, but power was up, to 30 bhp and acceleration improved, partly through a lower final drive ratio.
-The featured black car (UK reg MSJ 151) is an a series II Minor, with this 803cc engine, and still in daily use in Dunfries, Scotland.
+The featured black car (UK reg MSJ 151) is a series II Minor, with this 803cc engine, and still in daily use in Dumfries, Scotland.

 The estate, formally known as the Traveller, came in late 1953, and had a definite American inspiration to its styling with its timber framed rear, and matched the style of the larger Morris Oxford Traveller.
 The construction was based on the same monocoque as the saloon, with a shorter roof pressing matching up to an aluminium rear roof panel supported by a seasoned ash framework, comprising of some 50 detail parts.
 This is perhaps the most distinctive of the Minors we still see around today.